-Earth Emergency premieres Wednesday, December 29 at 8 p.m. on THIRTEEN.
-Stream Earth Emergency now.
+Earth Emergency receives an encore Wednesday, April 20 at 10 p.m. on THIRTEEN.

 Most people have heard of global warming, but few people – including policy makers – understand how environmental feedback loops amplify global warming even further.
 Actor and activist Richard Gere narrates the film Earth Emergency, which examines how human activity is setting off dangerous warming loops that are pushing the climate to a point of no return – and what we need to do to stop them.

 The documentary Earth Emergency includes interviews and insights from leading climate scientists, Greta Thunberg, The Dalai Lama, and others.
 The film is a follow up to Climate Emergency: Feedback Loops , a series of short films that are streaming now on the film site.
 The sites’ educational guides explain feedback loops, the role of forests, permafrost, and more; for instance, the albedo effect, which is about the reflectivity of snow and ice at the earth’s poles in the Arctic and Antarctica that provides a cooling effect.

 If I could ask one thing of you, it would be to educate yourself…spread that knowledge, spread the awareness to others,” said Greta Thunberg in a release.
 “Most people I know haven’t even heard of feedback loops or tipping points, chain reactions, and so on.
 But they are so crucial to understanding how the world works.